 How to get to Chiang Rai

-Chiang Rai is located in Northern Thailand.
-Chiang Rai is accessible by plane, bus and car from Thailand and surrounding countries.
+Chiang Rai is located in northern Thailand.
+It is accessible by plane, bus, and car from Thailand and surrounding countries.

 Bangkok to Chiang Rai by bus and car is 10.5 hours